ACER continued

 ACER palmatum 'Nuresagi'

 "The Wet Heron" is one of the more puzzling translations!
 A good deep purple giving lovely red autumn colours.
-Perhaps not the easiest to grow but superb colour for those endowed with good conditions.
 2-3m

 ACER palmatum 'Õ kagami'

 An excellent purple cultivar which maintains colour well all summer and develops vivid scarlet autumn colours.
-The name means "the mirror" which reflects the intensity of colour of the almost shiny leaves.
-3m
+The name means "the mirror" which reflects the intensity of colour of the almost shiny solid leaves.

 ACER palmatum 'Õgon sarasa'

 "Gold Calico Cloth" An American cultivar; the leaves unfold brick-red in the spring before turning bronze green in summer.
 The 7 lobed leaves are deeply divided.
 I love this group of ever changing subtle colours.
+I also enjoy the contrast of the dark leaves with bright green stems on this one.
+It's also a nice tidy, rather upright grower with wonderful bright autumn colours, which change through a kaleidoscope of colour to major on orange.
 4m

 ACER palmatum 'Okukuji nishiki'

 A strikingly variegated upright plant.
 White and cream on a base of powdery green, often with whole leaves cream.
 New leaves are tinged pink.
-Very similar to Acer palmatum 'Butterfly', but somehow I prefer this one.
-3m
+Very similar to Acer palmatum 'Butterfly'.
+3m As with all the variegated cultivars, the limitations of our site mean that we are unlikely to propagate many of this one.

 ACER palmatum 'Okushimo'

-This is quite distinct due to the dark green leaves being quite stiff with each deeply divided lobe being rolled upward along its margins almost forming a tapering tube.
+This is quite distinctive due to the way in which the dark green leaves are quite stiff with each deeply divided lobe being rolled upward along its margins almost forming a tapering tube.
 Vigorous when young, forming an upright vase shaped plant to 4m but only 1.5m wide.
+Excellent autumn colours in shades of yellow and orange.

 ACER palmatum 'Omato'